-Writing at an 8th grade reading level is a proven way to capture every type of reader without bias.
+Writing at an 8th grade reading level can capture every type of reader without bias.
 It’s significant for non-native English speakers, too.
-Using simpler language and clear explanations helps to overcome learning and language barriers; we make our content more inclusive and comprehensible.
+Using simpler language and clear explanations helps to overcome learning and language barriers—we make our content more inclusive and readable.
 Additionally, writing at this level can benefit individuals with reading difficulties or disabilities.
-A straightforward and concise writing style enhances accessibility and enables everyone to engage effectively with your content.
+A straightforward and concise writing style lets everyone engage effectively with your content.

 Research conducted by Nielsen Norman Group found that the average online reader comprehends only about 60% of the content they read.